 Refik is one of Istanbul’s oldest and best-known meyhanes opened by Refik Aslan in 1954.
-He ran this meyhane until his death in 2011 and now his son with the same name, Refik Aslan Jr., is running this family business.
-Father Refiks place was the heart of this bohemian neighborhood where novelists, poets and intellectuals are frequent visitors and today photos of these famous visitors are still displayed on the walls of meyhane.
+He ran this meyhane until his death in 2011 and now his son, with the same name, Refik Aslan Jr., runs the family business.
+Father Refik’s place was the heart of this bohemian neighborhood where novelists, poets and intellectuals are frequent visitors.
+Today, photos of these famous visitors are still displayed on the walls of the meyhane.

-You’ll need a reservation especially for weekends but you may find a seat during weekdays if you arrive early.
+You’ll need a reservation especially for the weekends but you may find a seat on weekdays if you arrive early.